-• The organic carbon content reaches its maximum values (TOC=4%) at depths from 80 to 140 cm.
+- The organic carbon content reaches its maximum values (TOC=4%) at depths from 80 to 140 cm.
 The organic carbon content in the upper part decreases with depth.
-The organic carbon content does not reach 1% at lower depths (140-220 cm).

-- The nitrogen, hydrogen content distribution is like the organic carbon distribution in depth. - The upper part of the Black Sea bottom sediments is characterized by negative values of δ^{34} S. Sediments are characterized by positive δ^{34} S values at depths from 140 to 220 cm.
+The organic carbon content does not reach 1% at lower depths (140-220 cm). - The nitrogen and hydrogen content distribution is like the organic carbon distribution in depth. - The upper part of the Black Sea bottom sediments is characterized by negative values of δ^{34} S. Sediments are characterized by positive δ^{34} S values at depths from 140 to 220 cm.

-The following trends are visible: the organic carbom distribution has similar behavior with the uranium concentration distribution, and the distribution of thorium changes following the content of clay minerals (Figure 29), because thorium is insoluble in water, and concentrates on clay minerals.
-The average value of the ratio Th/U = 4.21, which corresponds to the stage of marine sedimentation, according to the Fertl research [Fertl, Rieke, 1980].
+The following trends are visible: the organic carbon distribution has similar behavior to the uranium concentration distribution, and the distribution of thorium changes following the content of clay minerals ($Figure\ 29$), because thorium is insoluble in water, and concentrates on clay minerals.
+The average value of the ratio Th/U = 4.21, which corresponds to the stage of marine sedimentation, according to the Fertl research (Fertl and Rieke, 1980).

 Figure 32.
 The correlation between the content of clay minerals and thorium concentration for bottom sediments of the Black Sea deep well.
-Green line corresponds to the equation Clay = 3.26Th + 24.52, where the R = 0.61.
-Modified after [Neprochnov, 1980].
+Grey line corresponds to the equation $Th = 0.12 \cdot Clay + 3.59$, where the R = 0.6.
+Modified after (Neprochnov, 1980).

-Thus, in the case of Black Sea sediments, the upper oxidized layer is absent, hydrogen sulfide is present not only in sediments but also in the water; only negative Eh values characterize bottom sediment-water.
+Thus, in the case of Black Sea sediments, the upper oxidized layer is absent, and hydrogen sulfide is present not only in sediments but also in the water; only negative Eh values characterize bottom sediment-water.
 Organic carbon concentration is comparable with the Arctic Seas; the uranium concentrations are much higher and achieve values up to 35 ppm.
 The next chapter considers the possible reasons for uranium behavior in oxidizing and reducing conditions using thermodynamic modeling methods.